vercel/release/README.md

 release <type>
 ```

-As you can see, a `<type>` argument can be passed.
+A `<type>` argument can be passed.
 If you leave it out, a [GitHub Release](https://help.github.com/articles/creating-releases/) will be created from the most recent commit and tag.

 According to the [SemVer](https://semver.org) spec, the argument can have one of these values: